Dealing with Negative Reviews

 - Research the facts about the situation to find out why the customer is complaining.
 Make sure you have all the information before you come to a conclusion.

 - If you made a mistake and feel that you owe your customer an apology then do so promptly.
 Admit that your company was wrong and offer to make amends.

-- feel that the allegations are unjust then it is advised to consult an attorney before taking action.
+- If you feel that the allegations are unjust then it is advised to consult an attorney before taking action.

 Can Bad Reviews Really Increase Sales?

-what to expect if they choose to work with you.
-Internet savvy potential customers may be reluctant if all your reviews have 5 star ratings.
-They may assume that the reviews were paid testimonials and not authentic.
+Frankly, savvy customers may be reluctant if all your reviews have 5-star ratings.
+They may assume that the reviews were paid for or in some other way inauthentic.

 When potential clients see a combination of ratings then they are more apt to trust the reviews.
-In truth, a balanced combination of positive and negative reviews shows the most credibility.
-Plus, responding to negative reviews appropriately gives the reader a positive sense about your company by showing that you care.
+“A balanced combination of positive and negative reviews shows the most credibility,” says Mark Sherwin, President and Co-Founder of LeadsNearby.